ortus-docs/elixir-docs/running_elixir.md

 gulp --production
 ```

+You can also programmatically add a production flag into your `Gulpfile.js` by using the configuration option: `elixir.config.production` boolean flag.

 ## Watching Assets For Changes

 Since it is inconvenient to run the gulp command on your terminal after every change to your assets, you may use the `gulp watch` command.
 This command will continue running in your terminal and watch your assets for any changes.
 When changes occur, new files will automatically be compiled or tested: